edgarjvalen/azure-incident-response/README.md

 2. Restore the infected workstation to a known clean state.
 3. Conduct a thorough review of logs and security measures to prevent similar incidents.

-## Incident ID: 6 - Malware Detected
+## Incident ID: 9 - Malware Detected

 **Incident Summary**

-On May 15, 2023, at 18:05:12 UTC, Malware has been detected on a workstation, potentially compromising the confidentiality, integrity, availability of the system and data.
+On January 5, 2024, at 18:05:12 UTC, Malware was detected on workstation “windows-vm01”, potentially compromising the confidentiality, integrity, availability of the system and data.

 **Initial Response Actions**